rjclancy/spring-professional-5-study-quide/index.md

 ```

 ### What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?
+The BeanFactoryPostProcessor is a special kind of object registered in ApplicationContext .
+Its main purpose is to alter BeanFactory before the beans are instantiated.
+That means, that BeanFactoryPostProcessor operates on raw bean definitions, not on the bean instances.
+After loading the bean definitions from all styles of configurations, BeanFactoryPostProcessor comes into the picture to modify the definition of some beans, and then the container instantiates the beans.
+Finally, BeanPostProcessor works on the beans, and it can modify and change the bean object.
+This is the initialization phase.

 ### Why would you define a static @Bean method?
+By marking a bean as static, it can be invoked without causing instantiation of its declaring @Configuration class, thus avoiding lifecycle conflicts.
+Note however that static @Bean methods will not be enhanced for scoping and AOP semantics.
+This works out in BFPP cases, as they are not typically referenced by other @Bean methods.
+As a reminder, a WARN-level log message will be issued for any non-static @Bean methods having a return type assignable to BeanFactoryPostProcessor.

 ### What is a ProperySourcesPlaceholderConfigurer used for?
+The PropertySourcesPlaceholderConfigurer is Springs internal implementation of the BeanFactoryPostProcessor .
+Its main purpose is to resolve ${...} placeholders within bean definition property values and @Value annotations with appropriate values loaded from the property sources.

 ### What is a BeanPostProcessor and how is it different to a BeanFactoryPostProcessor?
 What do they do?
 When are they called?
+The BeanFactoryPostProcessor executes before bean Object instantiation (ie at the time Applicationcontext container is initialized)
+BeanPostprocessor is executed after the bean object is created, as it can be executed before init() and after init().

 ### What is an initialization method and how is it declared on a Spring bean?
 ### What is a destroy method, how is it declared and when is it called?
 ### Consider how you enable JSR-250 annotations like @PostConstruct and @PreDestroy?
 When/how will they get called?